neerajk555/SQL-Training-exercise/Capstone_Project.md

 ---

-### **CHALLENGING LEVEL (Goals 9-12): Advanced Features & Automation**
+### **ADVANCED LEVEL (Goals 9-12): Advanced Features & Automation**

-**🎓 FOR ADVANCED STUDENTS ONLY:**
+**⭐ REQUIRED - Professional Database Skills:**
-These goals involve advanced MySQL features.
-They are completely optional!
+These goals involve advanced MySQL features that are essential for professional database development.
-- Skip these if this is your first capstone project
-- Come back to these after mastering Goals 1-8
+- All students must complete Goals 9-12
+- These demonstrate production-ready database skills
+- Plan sufficient time for these advanced features
-- These are great for building your portfolio
+- These skills are highly valued in the industry

 ---

-### **Goal 9: Create Stored Procedures and Functions** 🟣 ADVANCED - OPTIONAL
+### **Goal 9: Create Stored Procedures and Functions** ⭐ REQUIRED
 **Module Focus:** Procedures & Functions (Module 13)

 **Task:** Build reusable database logic.